DheerajKoppu/AUHSDTalentGateway/README.md

 1.2.
 Open the source code in your local IDE
   - Navigate to FBLA_JOB_PORTAL.sln located in "C:\Users\\**<YOUR_USERNAME>**\Downloads\AUHSD Talent Gateway\FBLA_JOB_PORTAL\FBLA_JOB_PORTAL.sln"
+  - Navigate to Fbla_Jobs.sln located in "C:\Users\***<YOUR_USERNAME>**\Downloads\AUHSD Talent Gateway\Fbla_Jobs\Fbla_Jobs.sln"
+  - Right Click on the project name and click “Build” and “Publish”
+  - Choose a target location on your computer for the file to be published to
+  - Open Task Scheduler and click on “Create Basic Task” and name it “FBLA Jobs”
+  - Choose the trigger to be daily and choose what time you want it to occur at
+  - Choose “Start a Program” as the action
+  - Click Browse and choose the Batch File where you published the Fbla_Jobs program to.
+  - Click Finish

 ### 2. Install required packages and modules:

 2.1.
 Open a project in Visual Studio